Great Phone Offers With All You Can Eat Data | Three.ie

 2. Move stuff from your old phone

-Moving content from Android to Android
+Moving content from Android to Android:

 Click here for more

-If you have saved contacts from your previous phone on Google, you can easily access these through Google Contacts.
+If you have saved contacts from your previous phone on Google, you can access these through Google Contacts.
 You can also transfer these via SIM card.

 In addition, Android users have the option of transferring photos, videos, music, files and other data via memory card.

-If you are transferring content from the same manufacturer, for example an old Samsung to a new Samsung, most Android manufacturers have made it super simple to transfer files and data between phones.
+If you are transferring content from the same manufacturer, for example an old Samsung to a new Samsung, most Android manufacturers have made it simple to transfer files and data between phones.
 Check out the following links:

-Moving data from iOS to Android
+Moving data from iOS to Android:

 Click here for more

-Moving contacts: To move your contacts from an iPhone to Android, you’ll need to export them from iCloud and then import them to Google Contacts.
+Moving contacts: To move your contacts from an iPhone to Android, you will need to export them from iCloud and then import them to Google Contacts.
 Androidcentral.com provides a handy guide on how to do this.
 Alternatively, you can upload your contacts to the Google Drive app, and download them when you open the Google Drive app on your new Android.

 Moving music: If you have an iTunes account that you used on your iPhone, you can transfer your music over to your new Android using Google Play Music.
-Here’s how:

 • Sign in to Google Play music on the same computer where your iTunes is installed, and download Music Manager.

 • Choose the iTunes option and select ‘Upload all songs and playlists’.
 You can also select individual playlists.
-The great thing about this option is you can continue to use your iTunes if you wish, and automatically sync any new music to your Google Music account.Another way to transfer files from Apple is to use Android File Transfer to move files from a Mac computer and an Android device.
+The great thing about this option is you can continue to use your iTunes if you wish, and automatically sync any new music to your Google Music account.
+Another way to transfer files from Apple is to use Android File Transfer to move files from a Mac computer and an Android device.

 4.png